Hi there! Welcome to Almost Practical.

 - level headed, etc.

-Yet, when I think of practical – it sounds so boring.
+But, honestly, when I think of practical – it sounds so boring.

 And sometimes that creative/impulsive, “just gotta have it” side comes out ahead.